RetrO-M/Malicious-Tool/README.md

 # C
 - The C version you want the files in a folder, maybe it's its folders, then its files on Linux

+# Batch
+- The Batch version you steal someone's information on windows

 # Important
 - I am not responsible...